 - Drinking water

-Making the lemonade popsicles
+Making the popsicles

 Prepare your molds.
 I used 2 sets of 4-cavity popsicle mold for this recipe.